michellecong/crm-pipeline/README.md

 ### Pipeline Generation

-The system provides a **production-ready 4-stage pipeline** and several baseline approaches for comparison and testing.
+The system provides a **production-ready 4-stage pipeline** and two alternative approaches for comparison and testing.

 #### 4-Stage Pipeline (Production - Recommended)